Name: Peter Gray

 First bike ridden: Honda CG 125

 I was a fairly late starter when it comes to bikes; bought my first at 17, but have never looked back since.
 I'm very happy on or off road, and Morocco is great for either.
-I've been with Wilderness Wheels for 2 years now, and plan to stay working with bikes in Morocco for the foreseable future.
+I've been with Wilderness Wheels since 2016, and plan to stay working with bikes in Morocco for the foreseable future.
 I also plan to ride across the Empty Quarter in the Middle East where I grew up, but that plan is on hold due to the civil war!

 Wilderness Wheels Morocco